Kazuki-tam/gas-figma2sheet/docs/SETTING.md

 ```

 ### Custom menu
 You can also run the script from the custom menu.
-Run the `Figma2Sheet` from the custom menu to insert the image into the active cell.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/aq3yjozs802nevlgqiok.png)